ATLauncher/ATLauncher/README.md

 saddening.
 So please take a look at the license and respect what we're doing.

 Also, while we cannot enforce this under the license, you cannot use our CDN/files/assets/modpacks on your own launcher.
-Again we cannot enforce this under the license, but needless to say, we'd be very unhappy if you did that and really would like to leave cease and desist letters as a last resort.
+Again we cannot enforce this under the license, but needless to say, we'd be very unhappy if you did that, and really would like to leave cease and desist letters as a last resort.